Uninett/nav/doc/overview.rst

 cover their network monitoring needs, after HP OpenView had failed to meet their requirements.
 At the time, NTNU's campus network had some 20.000 users.

-UNINETT, the Norwegian National Research and Education Network became interested in NTNU's work on NAV in 2001 and began sponsoring 50% of its development costs in exchange for licensing the software to all universities and university colleges in Norway.
+Uninett, the Norwegian National Research and Education Network became interested in NTNU's work on NAV in 2001 and began sponsoring 50% of its development costs in exchange for licensing the software to all universities and university colleges in Norway.